Eldeston/Super-Duper-Vanilla/README.md

 ## Contribution
    If you plan to contribute to this project, see [**CONTRIBUTION**](CONTRIBUTION.md) for more info.

+## Mod compatibility
+   If you want to request mod compatibility with this shader, make a pull request in this repository with the mod that you want to enable compatibility via linking.
+If you're planning to add mod compatibility by coding it yourself, see [**CONTRIBUTION**](CONTRIBUTION.md).

 ## License
    This shader uses the **GNU GPL 3.0** license.
 See [**LICENSE**](LICENSE) for more info.